-The comparison of the maximum predicted subsidence parameters for the swamps within the Study Area, resulting from the extraction of Longwalls 301 to 303, with those based on the Preferred Project Layout is provided in Table D.01, in Appendix D. A summary of the maximum predicted vertical subsidence, tilt and curvature for the swamps within the Study Area is provided in Table 5.7.
-A summary of the maximum predicted upsidence and closure for the swamps within the Study Area is provided in Table 5.8.
+The comparison of the maximum predicted subsidence parameters for the swamps within the Study Area, resulting from the extraction of Longwalls 301 to 303, with those based on the Preferred Project Layout is provided in Table D.01, in Appendix D. A summary of the maximum predicted vertical subsidence, tilt and curvature for the swamps within the Study Area is provided in Table 5.10.
+A summary of the maximum predicted upsidence and closure for the swamps within the Study Area is provided in Table 5.11.

-Table 5.7 Comparison of Maximum Predicted Conventional Subsidence Parameters for the Swamps based on the Extraction Plan Layout and the Preferred Project Layout
+Table 5.10 Comparison of Maximum Predicted Conventional Subsidence Parameters for the Swamps based on the Extraction Plan Layout and the Preferred Project Layout

-Layout Maximum Predicted Total Conventional Subsidence (mm) Maximum Predicted Total Conventional Tilt (mm/m) Maximum Predicted Total Conventional Hogging Curvature (km -1) Maximum Predicted Total Conventional Sagging Curvature (km -1) Preferred Project Layout (LW301-317) (Report No. MSEC403) 975 5.0 0.06 0.10 Preferred Project Layout (LW301-303) (Report No. MSEC403) 800 5.0 0.06 0.10 Extraction Plan Layout (Report No. MSEC846) 900 5.0 0.06 0.13
+Layout Maximum Predicted Total Conventional Subsidence (mm) Maximum Predicted Total Conventional Tilt (mm/m) Maximum Predicted Total Conventional Hogging Curvature (km -1 ) Maximum Predicted Total Conventional Sagging Curvature (km -1 ) Preferred Project Layout (LW301-317) (Report No. MSEC403) 975 5.0 0.06 0.10 Preferred Project Layout (LW301-303) (Report No. MSEC403) 800 5.0 0.06 0.10 Extraction Plan Layout (Report No. MSEC984) 925 5.0 0.06 0.13

-Table 5.8 Comparison of Maximum Predicted Upsidence and Closure for the Swamps based on the Extraction Plan Layout and the Preferred Project Layout
+Table 5.11 Comparison of Maximum Predicted Upsidence and Closure for the Swamps based on the Extraction Plan Layout and the Preferred Project Layout

-Layout Maximum Predicted Total Upsidence (mm) Maximum Predicted Total Closure (mm) Preferred Project Layout (LW301-317) (Report No. MSEC403) 100 40 Preferred Project Layout (LW301-303) (Report No. MSEC403) 80 40 Extraction Plan Layout (Report No. MSEC846) 80 40
+Layout Maximum Predicted Total Upsidence (mm) Maximum Predicted Total Closure (mm) Preferred Project Layout (LW301-317) (Report No. MSEC403) 100 40 Preferred Project Layout (LW301-303) (Report No. MSEC403) 80 40 Extraction Plan Layout (Report No. MSEC984) 80 30

-It can be seen from Table 5.7, that the maximum predicted conventional subsidence, tilt and hogging curvature for the swamps, based on the Extraction Plan Layout, are similar to the maxima based on the Preferred Project Layout.
+It can be seen from Table 5.10, that the maximum predicted conventional subsidence, tilt and hogging curvature for the swamps, based on the Extraction Plan Layout, are similar to the maxima based on the Preferred Project Layout.
 However the maximum predicted sagging curvature for the Extraction Plan Layout is greater than the maximum predicted based on the Preferred Project Layout.
 The predicted parameters for the individual swamps increase or decrease, depending on their locations relative to the longwalls.

-The predicted subsidence, tilt, hogging curvature and tensile strain for Swamp S40, based on the Extraction Plan Layout, are greater than the maxima predicted based on the Preferred Project Layout (Table D.01 in Appendix D).
-The reason being that this swamp is located above the southern ends of Longwalls 302 and 303 where the pillar widths have been narrowed.
+The predicted subsidence and tilt for the swamps located above or near to the Extraction Plan Layout, are generally greater than the maxima predicted based on the Preferred Project Layout (Table D.01 in Appendix D).
+The reason being that these swamps are located above the longwalls where the pillar widths have been narrowed.
+The predicted curvature and strain for the swamps based on the Extraction Plan Layout are predominantly similar to or less than those based on the Preferred Project Layout.

-It can be seen from Table 5.8, that the maximum predicted upsidence and closure for the swamps, based on the Extraction Plan Layout, are the same as the maxima predicted based on the Preferred Project Layout.
+It can be seen from Table 5.11, that the maximum predicted upsidence for the swamps, based on the Extraction Plan Layout, is the same as the maxima predicted based on the Preferred Project Layout and the maximum predicted closure is slightly less.